learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 * We need to count the number of times each distinct word appears in the document

-* Sample application:
+* Sample applications:

     * Analyze web server logs to find popular URLs
     * Analyze texts for content or style

 ## Word Count

-We will illustrate a MapReduce computation for counting the number of occurrences for each word in a text corpus.
-In this example, the input file is a repository of documents, and each document is an element.
+We will illustrate a Map-Reduce computation for counting the number of occurrences for each word in a text corpus.
+In this example, the input file is a repository of documents and each document is an element.
 We shall count the frequency of stop words for __style identification__ as stop words might have unique features which can potentially describe the author's writing style based on their use of stop words while writing.
 We shall look at some texts by Shakespeare and Jane Austin following this motivation.

 Map-Reduce in PySpark provides a practical and efficient way of achieving this goal as it: